Page Control

 across pages.

-The controller coordinates behavior but does not hold UI state.
+The controller orchestrates behavior but does not replace element-level logic or hold UI state.

 Goals